We are the Washington County Democrats. What does it mean to be a county party?

 Several mechanisms that drove the change in direction for Washington County.

 In 2011 they moved the office from Beaverton to Hillsboro.
 A big part of that move was because Hillsboro had recently lost house seats to the Republican Party.
 By having a consistent presence in downtown Hillsboro, the Washington County Democrats began the path to flipping Hillsboro back to Blue.
 In 2012, the Democrats took back House District 29 and House District 30, and we added Senate District 15 in 2014.
 These victories strengthened progressive values in the state legislature for all of Oregon.
-The office today continues to serve as a place for Washington County Democrats and other progressives to meet for committee and caucus meetings, prepare for events, learn about how to implement grassroots change, and phone bank and canvass for elections.
+The office today continues to serve as a place for Washington County Democrats and other progressives to meet for the committee and caucus meetings, prepare for events, learn about how to implement grassroots change, as well as phone bank and canvass for elections.
+Today our office is still sustained by our Blue Horizon Fund.
+Read about the fund and founders here.

 The third and most truly special element of the Washington County Democratic party is its Neighborhood Leader Program.
 This was a concept that had been conceived by Howard Dean as – the Neighbor to Neighbor program, and it turned it into a real mechanism for change for Washington County.
 Some of you may remember that after Barack Obama won the presidency in 2008, the 2010 elections saw a big loss for Democrats in Congress.
 When that happened the Washington County Democrats decided to embrace the Neighbor to Neighbor concept, and turn it into a reality.
 Thus was born the Neighborhood Leader Program.